johancollazosdeveloper/app-manage-tasks/README.md

 # App Manage Tasks

 This is a Manage Tasks web application built with Angular CLI 16, Firebase 9, and Firestore.
-The app allows users to register, browse a list of task, and create personalized task to asign to persons.
+The app allows users to register, browse a list of task, and create personalized task to asign to persons nad skills.

 ## Table of Contents